Why Are My Honey Bees On The Ground?

 Look for any evidence of fighting at the hive entrances.
 Fighting or wrestling at the front can be a sign of honey bee robbing.

-What to do if You Find a Swarm of Bees on the Ground
+If You Find a Swarm of Bees on the Ground

 Okay, this is for you non-beekeepers, who may have ended up here looking for help.
 For my beekeeping friends, if they tell me they see a small swarm of bees on the ground – I say catch it!

 For everyone else, I have some suggestions and a few cautions.
-First, are you sure these are honey bees and not nesting yellow jackets?

 - do a google search for a local beekeeping associations